 Frequently Asked Questions

 Question: What is the difference between criminal psychology and forensic psychology?

 Answer: Often these terms are used interchangeably to refer to psychology studies related to criminal justice, crime, and criminal behavior.
 In practice, criminal psychology often focuses more specifically on criminal behavior while forensic psychology may include any of these areas of study.

 Question: Do you need to be licensed to be a criminal psychologist?

-Answer: Depending on the nature of the work, certification may be required.
-Clinical psychologists do need to be certified, which is more common at the doctoral level, while individuals with a bachelor’s degree are less likely to require certification.
+Answer: Depending on the nature of the work, licensure or certification may be required.
+Clinical psychologists do need to be licensed, which is more common at the doctoral level.
+Ultimately, licensing requirements will depend on the type of work and patient interactions that the psychologist has.

 2. O*NET OnLine, Psychologists, All Others: https://www.onetonline.org/link/summary/19-3039.00